jasonwilliams/anki/README.md

 # Anki for VSCode FORK

-I have forked extension to use the original author's nice groundwork to make a plugin for use with [Foam](https://foambubble.github.io/foam/).
-I told myself I was done making file to anki parsers and plugins but here I am doing again something I did with .txt, then .odt, then .docx and now .md.
+I have forked extension to use the original author's nice groundwork to expand this for use with [Foam](https://foambubble.github.io/foam/).
+My vision is a tighter coupling between an Anki deck which is semi-automatically synchronized with the Foam directory.

 ## Changes so far